Architecture of Russia: Italian influence

 The first Italian architects arrived in Moscow in 1475.
-A Russian envoy to Italy during Ivan III's reign, Semion Tolbuzin, managed to recruit the Bolognese architect Aristotele Fioravanti (1420–85), as well as his son and an assistant.
+A Russian envoy to Italy during Ivan III's reign, Semion Tolbuzin, managed to recruit the Bolognese architect Aristotele Fioravanti (1420–1485), as well as his son and an assistant.
 Fioravanti had previous work in northern Italy, as well as working alongside Antonio Averlino Filarete for the Sforza family in Milan.
 In Moscow, he oversaw the dismantling of the remaining walls of the Dormition Cathedral, and the rebuilding of them.
 The foundations of these new walls were the deepest in Moscow constructed until then, and rather than using a rubble infill, and the walls were constructed of a solid bond masonry, resulting in walls thinner than what was typical in Muscovite masonry construction.
 In addition to introducing new construction techniques, he also founded a brickworks which created stronger bricks than those previously used in Moscow.
 Fioravanti also introduced the Italian Renaissance rationalism in the structural harmony of the plan according to geometric rules, resulting in the abandonment of the cross-inscribed church which had been the base plan of Moscovite and Rus churches for centuries.
 This new structural harmony is present in the new plan for the Cathedral of the Dormition.
 The design of the cathedral was overseen by the Russian clergy to intervene if it was deemed too “latinate” for the orthodox taste.

 The walls of the Kremlin are also a derivation of a then-outdated style of Italian fortification engineering.
 The walls were redone between 1485 and 1516 using brick, replacing the original limestone walls that had fallen into disrepair.
 Several additions to the Kremlin were constructed by Pietro Antonio Solari, another Italian, such as the four entrance towers, the Arsenal tower, and the Kremlin wall facing the Red Square.
-Another Italian architect, Aleviso Novi, built the cathedral of St Michael in the Kremlin (1505–09).
+Another Italian architect, Aloisio the New, built the cathedral of St Michael in the Kremlin (1505–1509).
 He incorporated several Italianate details in the facade and decoration of the cathedral, but maintained the traditional plan prototype.

 The Cathedral of the Archangel Michael (1505) was one of the final churches commissioned by Ivan III.
 It was designed by the architect Aleviz Novyi.
-It is possible he is also the architect “Alvise Lamberti da Montagnana” who was noted as a student of the Venetian architect Mauro Codussi.
+It is possible he is also the architect "Alvise Lamberti da Montagnana", who was noted as a student of the Venetian architect Mauro Codussi.
 The Cathedral of the Archangel Michael is more Venetian in style, as opposed to the Lombard style of Fioravanti.